MIND • BODY • SPIRIT • FITNESS

 Community Level By 2030:

-40% of congregations participating in the Healthy Churches 2030 Initiative will have established bi-directional partnership with at least one of the following organizations: local health department, local academic institution, community-based organization, healthcare organization/system, for-profit/corporate partner.
+40% of congregations participating in the Roadmap 2030: The Black Church Health Agenda will have established a bi-directional partnership with at least one of the following organizations: local health department, local academic institution, community-based organization, healthcare organization/system, for-profit/corporate partner.

-50% of congregations participating in the Healthy Churches 2030 Initiative will have implemented two or more community programs that support one of the following: increased awareness regarding local health policy issues, increased access to health services/resources, increased financial literacy, increased access to job and/or educational opportunities for African Americans, increased access to quality food security.
+50% of congregations participating in the Roadmap 2030: The Black Church Health Agenda will have implemented two or more community programs that support one of the following: increased awareness regarding local health policy issues, increased access to health services/resources, increased financial literacy, increased access to jobs or educational opportunities for African Americans, increased access to quality food security.